Patreon to build up its merch tools with Kit takeover

 Financial terms of the deal weren't disclosed.

-Patreon said its goal by integrating Kit is to invent a way to automate "merch for membership" so that creators on its network wouldn't have to deal with as much stuffing and mailing of their own packages.
+Patreon said its goal in integrating Kit is to invent a way to automate "merch for membership" so creators on its network won't have to deal with as much stuffing and mailing of their own packages.

 "Sending merch is laughably complicated today, but remains a key element to the success of membership programs," Patreon said in a blog post.

-Currently, Kit helps online personalities create shoppable collections of favorite products that their followers can buy.
+Currently, Kit helps online personalities create collections of favorite products their followers can browse and buy.

-Patreon said that all the content links and revenue from Kit.com will continue to operate after the takeover.
+Patreon said all the content links from Kit.com will continue to operate after the takeover and that revenue flows won't be disrupted.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.